 Australian Legal Journals Index (ALJI) Online

-The Australian Legal Journals Index (ALJI) is an online research tool which allows subscribers to perform comprehensive topic-based research of Australasian journal articles.
+The Australian Legal Journals Index (ALJI) is a comprehensive online research tool which allows subscribers to perform topic-based research across a huge range of Australasian journal articles.

-Users can browse through journal abstracts or search by subject, cases referred to, legislative references, key citing information or by jurisdiction.
+With more than 170,000 abstracts from over 400 journals, users can quickly and intuitively browse through journal abstracts or search by subject, cases referred to, legislative references, key citing information or by jurisdiction.

 Articles are indexed using a controlled vocabulary of legal terms.

-The index is frequently updated with new article abstracts, keeping users up-to-date with the latest developments in their area of specialisation.
-The ALJI contains more than 100,000 abstracts from over 400 journals.
+The index is frequently updated with new article abstracts, making sure the ALJI keeps users up-to-date with the latest developments in their area of specialisation.

 The ALJI is ideally suited to the research needs of: academics; researchers; librarians; lawyers; barristers and corporate legal departments.